hannesmann/cloud-native-app-simulator-wiki/Quick-Start.md

 ```

 ## Traffic Monitoring
-You can observe the performance metrics for both istio and chain by using the dashboards on the grafana web UI.
+You can observe the performance metrics for the application traffic by using the dashboards on the grafana web UI.